parsing using the reader’s knowledge

 tanaka san wa kouhii wo nomi-masu

 In this sentence, the noun ‘Tanaka’ (田中) and the stem of the verb ‘drinks’ (飲) are written in kanji; the honorific ‘Mr.’ (さん), the topic marker (は) and subject marker (を) particles, and the verb conjugation of ‘drinks’ (みます) are written in hiragana; and the foreign-origin word ‘coffee’ (コーヒー) is written in katakana.
-Hence, the writing systems cues the reader about the nature of the words.
+Hence, the writing systems cue the reader about the nature of the words.
+To make this clear, imagine that the switching from one style of writing to another is equivalent to capitalizing a letter in English; we can now see how this switching helps parse the sentence:

 Although not so common, a single word can also be a combination of hiragana and katakana, or even kanji, hiragana, and katakana.
-For example, the word keshigomu (eraser) combines the Japanese word ‘keshi’ (けし – to erase), in hiragana, and the foreign-origin word ‘gomu’ (ゴム – gum, or rubber), in katakana.
-Furthermore, since ‘keshi’ is a verb, we can also write it with a kanji and a hiragana: 消し.
-Thus, we can write ‘eraser’ as either:
+For example, the word ‘keshigomu’ (eraser) combines the Japanese word ‘keshi’ (けし – to erase), in hiragana, and the foreign-origin word ‘gomu’ (ゴム – gum, or rubber), in katakana.
+Furthermore, since ‘keshi’ (to erase) is a verb, we can also write it with a kanji and a hiragana: 消し.
+Thus, we can write ‘eraser’ in two ways.
+Roman characters have also found their way as part of a few Japanese words, e.g., we can write T-shirt either in katakana, or using the roman letter:

 In addition to the use of kanji vs. kana for word parsing, Japanese uses punctuation marks that parse sentences and sentence fragments.
 As we can see in the annotated newspaper article, the following are the Japanese equivalents to some of the roman punctuation marks: